 How Important is AAC for brain injured children?

 As human beings our ability to communicate is central to our sense of self and the relationships we build with those around us.
 For brain injured children with communication impairments AAC complemented by the growing advances in technology can cater for a child’s individual needs and in many cases bridge the gap between a sense of isolation, dependence and voicelessness to feelings of social inclusion, autonomy and self expression.

 Where does Assistive Technology and AAC fit into the litigation process?

 At Bolt Burdon Kemp our Child Brain Injury team are dedicated to providing an innovative service which adapts and evolves to meet the unique and wide ranging needs of our clients.

 When the Defendants have admitted fault, and interim compensation is available, careful consideration is given to the diverse needs of our clients.
 Part of this consideration and assessment includes instructing experienced and dynamic experts in assistive technology, AAC and speech and language therapy to consider the equipment that will benefit the children we represent so that we can ensure it is put in place and financed as part of their ongoing therapy package.

-I am a Senior Associate Solicitor at Bolt Burdon Kemp specialising in Child Brain Injury claims.
-If you or a loved one have suffered an injury as a result of someone else’s negligence or you are concerned about the treatment you have received, contact me free of charge and in confidence on 020 7288 4843 or at firstname.lastname@example.org for specialist legal advice.
-Alternatively, you can complete this form and one of the solicitors in the Child Brain Injury team will contact you.
-You can find out more about the team here.
+Claudia Hillemand is a partner in the Child Brain Injury team at Bolt Burdon Kemp.
+If you would like to make a claim on behalf of a brain-injured child, contact Claudia free of charge and in confidence on 020 7288 4843 or at firstname.lastname@example.org.
+Alternatively, complete this form and one of the solicitors in the Child Brain Injury team will contact you.
+Find out more about the Child Brain Injury team.